deriteidavid/hubris/README.md

+# Running all scripts

+To run the Python scripts reproducing the network analysis results published in the paper run the bash script:

+run_all_scirpts_in_sequence.sh

 # Running scripts individually

 To reproduce the results of the paper you need to run the scripts in the following order from a terminal: